alanl0566/sep11-freedom-project/entries/entry06.md

 ```

 23 to 43 lines of code shows it is a working map and my second map to my game and those are Syntax for adding object like a block to the gound.
-After finish my mvp and
+After finishing my MVP and Beyond MVP, I finish my game.
+Also starting to

 ### Expo elevator pitch takeaways